Yezyizhere01/Java_Learning/README.md

 ## Java Learning DAY2
 Yesterday I was busy in other things so I stopped my learning a day, it was not a big deal.
 Just now I started to learn what the 48 keywords are and how to use them.
 Unfortunately, when I wanted to put them in a folder, there were something wrong with it.
 Because I am using vscode but not the IDEA maybe, there are few guide to teach me how to code java by vscode.
 Later today I will try again.
 Now it is 1:19PM and I gotta sleep for a while.

+9:51PM, I am back.
+I quickly learn break, byte and case keyword, then realize language in java is so familiar with c++ that it is easy for me to learn these keywords.
+However today is Friday!
+Time to have a good leisure night.
+See u tomorrow if I got time.